PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 and the full 128-ID/128-owner store.
 Production remains unchanged pending a separate context-owner implementation.

+The latest checkpoint implements that final boundary/Slice/Concat context owner.
+It accepts the existing callback-bearing recovery context, passes its exact nested shared context to the three layout children, passes the complete context to terminal Slice/Concat recovery, and returns every raw tuple unchanged in source order.
+The lowerer replaces four observation-only locals with one composite result while retaining its compatibility wrapper and the earlier independent recovery call.
+Outer boundaries, specialized owners, pass IDs, phase results, public behavior, artifacts, dependency boundaries, and TensorFlow-free direct/`-cotof` behavior remain unchanged.
+Runtime identity tests, 400 affected contracts, and the full sequential standard gate set pass;
+the phase-result store remains exactly 128 IDs and 128 owners.

 The latest checkpoint implements that late reshape/shuffle/attention/window context owner.
 One orchestration module now forwards the same `ModelIRPassContext` to all four children, preserves the base-only channel